 - Graduate Admission & Programs in section 13.0,

 - Registration Procedures in section 4.1,

 - Registration Regulations in section 4.2,

 - Changing Registration in section 4.3,

-- Undergraduate Admission in section 3.0,

 - Student Life in section 8.0, and

 - Academic Regulations in section 9.0.

 International students must present their original valid study permit and passport to the Admissions Office to clear admission conditions for final admission and to maintain registration.